Rights groups urge Sri Lanka not to use force on protesters

 The political turmoil has threatened efforts to seek rescue from the International Monetary Fund.
 Still, earlier this week, Wickremesinghe said bailout talks were nearing a conclusion.

-The head of the IMF, Kristalina Georgieva, said this week that the IMF hopes for a deal “as quickly as possible.”
+The head of the IMF, Kristalina Georgieva, told the Japanese financial magazine Nikkei Asia this week that the IMF hopes for a deal “as quickly as possible.”